Request Program Information: Liberal Arts and Sciences

 English students develop critical-thinking skills from extensive study of the world’s literature to further their ability to read, write, and analyze well.

 Azusa Pacific University’s Master of Arts in English provides professional preparation and personal enrichment to graduate students seeking advanced knowledge in the field of literary studies.
+A 4+1 B.A./M.A. option is available for current APU undergraduate students to complete the master’s degree in just one additional year.

 History majors are instructed in human possibilities and limits through studies in American, European, and world history, as well as focused studies of various historical themes.